 But sometimes cleaning the tiles may turn into more than you bargained for.
-You may run into stubborn stains where cleaning tiles alone just won't do.
+You may run into stubborn stains where cleaning the tiles alone just won't do.
 So what do you do?

-Always Let The poultice sit on the tile overnight and then remove the plastic.
-Wash away the poultice with a tiling sponge and soap and water.
-Repeat this process as necessary, until the stain completely gone.
+Allow the paste to work overnight then remove the plastic and wash away the poultice with a tiling sponge and soap and water.
+If necessary repeat the process until the stain is completely gone.